aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/using-truetype-fonts/installing-truetype-fonts-on-linux/_index.md

 There are two main ways to get TrueType fonts on a Linux system:

-- Copy .TTF and .TTC files from a Windows machine onto your Linux machine.
+- Copy .TTF and .TTC files from a Windows machine onto your Linux machine
-- Install a TrueType font package, such as *msttcorefonts*.
+- Install a TrueType font package, such as *msttcorefonts*

 ## Copying Fonts from a Windows Machine